-TCP/IP Specify the IP address of a JTAG probe connected to the Ethernet/LAN port.
+Specify the IP address of a JTAG probe connected to the Ethernet/LAN port.

 Port Selects which serial port or parallel port on the host computer to use as communication link.
 Select the host port to which the JTAG probe is connected.
 In the case of parallel ports, you should normally use LPT1 if the computer is equipped with a single parallel port.
 Note that a laptop computer might in some cases map its single parallel port to LPT2 or LPT3.
 If possible, configure the parallel port in EPP mode because this mode is fastest; bidirectional and compatible modes will work but are slower.
 Baud rate Selects the serial communication speed.
 Hardware reset Generates an initial hardware reset when the debugger is started.
-This is performed once before download, and if the option Use flash loader(s) is selected, also once after flash download, see Debugger startup when debugging code in flash , page 52, and Figure 6, Debugger startup when debugging code in RAM .
+This is performed once before download, and if the option Use flash loader(s) is selected, also once after flash download, see Debugging code in flash , page 56, and Debugging code in RAM , page 56.
 A software reset of the target does not change the settings of the target system; it only resets the program counter to its reset state.
-Normally, a C-SPY reset is a software reset only.
-A Hardware resets can be a problem if the low-level setup of your application is not complete.
+Normally, a C-SPY reset is a software reset only. ß Hardware resets can be a problem if the low-level setup of your application is not complete.
 If low-level setup does not set up memory configuration and clocks, the application will not work after a hardware reset.
 To handle this in C-SPY, the setup macro function execUserReset() is suitable.
-For a similar example where execUserPreload() is used, see Remapping memory , page 50.
-JTAG scan chain with multiple targets Defines each device on the JTAG scan chain, if there is more than one.
+For a similar example where execUserPreload() is used, see Remapping memory , page 54.

+JTAG scan chain with multiple targets

+Defines each device on the JTAG scan chain, if there is more than one.
 Also, you must state which device you want to connect to.
+The syntax is:

+<0>@dev0, dev1, dev2, dev3, ...

-The syntax is: <0>@dev0,dev1,dev2,dev3, where 0 is the TAP number of the device to connect to, and $dev0$ is the nearest TDO pin on the Macraigor JTAG probe.
+where 0 is the TAP number of the device to connect to, and dev0 is the nearest TDO pin on the Macraigor JTAG probe.